Wedding Frequently Asked Questions

 Elopement or Wedding?
 What's the difference?

-It can still mean that, but more and more couples are eloping in their hometown and are running away from tradition, and all the expectations and 'rules' that can surround a 'wedding'.
+But more and more couples are eloping in their hometown.
+What are they running away from?
+Outdated traditions, and all the expectations and 'rules' that can surround a 'wedding'.

 To elope is to really free yourself from doing anything for anyone else, and really focussing on the two of you and your relationship.
+And yes, it is legal to elope.

 Tiny wedding / micro-wedding / elopement?